-The hawk sees the mountains and the mouse at once with unnerving vision and a singular clarity.
-This predator medicine teaches how to clear away all distractions and hone in on the root of a matter.
+The hawk sees the mountains and the mouse at once with fierce vision and a singular clarity.
+This Animal Spirit medicine teaches how to clear away all distractions and hone in on the root of a matter.
 It is a lesson in the exquisite tension of conflict which teaches how to engage a challenge without causing reckless harm.
-Hawk medicine brings messages of the highest certainty regardless of political agendas.
+The Hawk Spirit Animal Totem brings messages of the highest certainty regardless of political agendas.
 She knows that confusion is a temporary illusion and she teaches that clarity is attainable only if we accept that it is not stationary.
-Truth and clarity must be tracked with a hunters vigilance to the ever-shifting circumstances around us.
+Truth and clarity must be tracked with a hunter’s vigilance to the ever-shifting circumstances around us.
 How can we know what is true and right in a world of infinite situations?
 How do we speak that truth against a tide of objections?

 All bird medicine is an adventure in detachment.
 To speak the truth we must separate ourselves from what we want that truth to be, and allow it to speak through us.
 A feather is not just a symbol of flight and departure, it is the exact physical instrument used for reaching higher ground.
 The human mind is also an instrument of flight which is currently learning how to leave it’s ‘logical nest’ and experience life without the gravity of excessive analysis.
 The cry of hawk medicine soars through the tangle of mental debate to a cliff of knowing that is irrefutably true and as delicate as feathers.